Recent posts

 The 1950s- Ilford Film goes Global

 In the fifties, Ilford went international, setting up a company in Australia, Ilford Australia Pty Ltd. The witness camera finally reached the mass market but only around 350 units were sold, as it couldn’t compete with the newly released Leica M3 and its own mass production issues.
 They continued to release new films, in 1954 the Ilford HPS roll film was launched as “the fastest film in the world”.
 It was fast panchromatic, 400 ASA in daylight, 320 ASA in tungsten light.
-The speed revision of 1960 raised the speed to 800 ASA.
+The film speed revision of 1960 raised the speed to 800 ASA.
 They re-launched their multigrade paper with some improvements and continued to launch a variety of cameras.

 The brand was growing in success and becoming a household name in photography.
 By 1958 ICI acquired 32% of Ilford’s shares and an agreement was made which gave Ilford access to ICI’s film research in the negative positive field and in colour photographic technologies, so they could finally branch out into this field.
 Ilford completed a new office block and a new paper finishing and distribution centre was built at Mobberley, resulting in a large increase in the workforce.